-The ad valorem property taxes levied by the County for the payment of the Bonds, when collected, and any premium received upon the sale of the Bonds, are required to be held separate and apart by the County in an interest and sinking fund of the District established pursuant to Education Code section 15251, and used only for payment of principal of and interest on Bonds.
-Funds on deposit in the building and the interest sinking fund will be invested through the County's pooled investment fund.
-See Appendix G - "Santa Clara County Investment Policy and Investment Results."
+The ad valorem property taxes levied by the County for the payment of the Bonds, when collected, and any premium received upon the sale of the Bonds, are required to be held by the County in the Debt Service Fund, and used only for payment of principal of and interest on Bonds.
+Funds on deposit in the building fund and Debt Service Fund will be invested through the County's pooled investment fund.
+See Appendix G - "Santa Clara County Investment Results and Investment Policy."